Mexico Family Travel

 On a quest to rescue her sister, Cecilia must tap into the magical forces within herself to succeed.
 Kids will enjoy reading about Mexican folklore in this engaging book.
 It's a great example of middle grade kids books about Mexico.

-Mystery lovers will enjoy the suspense and adventure, interwoven amidst the facts about Mexico and Frida Khalo.
+Mystery lovers will enjoy the suspense and adventure, interwoven amidst the facts about Mexico and Frida Kahlo.
 For kids who are more familiar with the Spanish language and want more challenge in their kids books about Mexico, they can also pick up the Spanish edition of this book.

 Rick Riordan fans will enjoy this Rick Riordan Presents book, The Storm Runner by J.C.
 Cervantes.
 The story centers around Zane, a boy who loves exploring a dormant volcano near his home in New Mexico.
 When a new girl at school named Brooks tells Zane that he’s destined to release an evil ancient Maya god from the volcano, he and Brooks work together to save the world.